chomnr/brute/README.md

 sudo apt install autoconf
 ```
 ### Daemon
 Supports SSH and FTP.
-You can easily integrate your own protocols just call /brute/attack/add.
+You can easily integrate your own protocols just call /brute/attack/add then specify the protocol in the payload.
+This is a great alternative if you don't want to go through the openssh route.
+But ensure that you use this on a dummy server not a production server.
 https://github.com/notpointless/brute-daemon

 ### OpenSSH